xzhangfordham/CISTutorials/submitToAutograder.md

 <img src="/docs/assets/CISWork67.png" alt="Assignment submitted" width="600">

 After the system has finished running the tests on your program, you will be able to see the details of your submission along with the results.
-The following shows the results of a different assignment on sorting which I submitted earlier.
+The following shows the results of a different assignment on sorting which was submitted earlier.
 You can see the score and that the submission passed compilation, along with getting full points for the “Bubble Sort” and “Selection Sort” tests.
 These blue bars are clickable and you can find more information about each test on your submission by doing so.

 <img src="/docs/assets/CISWork68.png" alt="Test cases" width="600">